Skip to main content

 Head shot of Joshua Alexander, MD

-It’s been an exciting year of fundraising, planning and growth for the Fitch Family Comprehensive Pediatric Rehabilitation Program Fund.
-Thanks to the generosity of Roku and other generous donors, we’ve been able to raise funds to support many of our Phase One projects.
+Phase One Completed.
+On to Phase Two!
+It’s been another exciting year of fundraising, planning, and growth for the Fitch Family Comprehensive Pediatric Rehabilitation Program Fund.
+Thanks to the generosity of the Peterson Family Foundation and other generous donors, we’ve successfully completed Phase One of our Fundraising Campaign.
 MORE

 Sally and Mack Brown with RamesesA Message of Gratitude from Sally and Mack Brown